AI Material & Finish Transfer for Product Images

 Generate and compare variations

-Create multiple finish options in one run and review outputs side by side to select the most accurate and on-brand results.
+Create multiple options in one run and review outputs side by side to select the most accurate and on-brand results.

 See the Workflow in Action